DaaviidOC/datascience_salary/README.md

 The project comprises three main components: </br>
 - Data File (CSV): This file contains all the data used in the analysis.
 It encapsulates salary information for various job roles across different countries. </br>
 - Jupyter Notebook: Here, you'll find the detailed analysis, including data processing, exploratory analysis, and visualization.
 The notebook is structured to guide you through each step of the analysis, with comments and explanations. </br>
-- This document summarizes the key findings and insights derived from the data.
+- Notes: This document summarizes the key findings and insights derived from the data.
 It includes interpretations of the visualizations and the conclusions drawn from the analysis. </br>

 ## Contributions